The Permit Process

 During the review process, county staff will determine if your project is in compliance with the building code, the zoning ordinance, and other county or state ordinances and statutes.
-Use the links above or check with the Permit Application Center for the requirements for your project type.
 The length of the review process will depend on the type and complexity of the project.
 Many small residential applications can be processed in one day.
 Posted plan review timeframes are kept online.

 When compliance with the code, zoning ordinances and other applicable statutes are determined, the permit application is approved.
 Once all final permit fees are paid, the permit is issued.

 However, if the permit application is not approved or a review has failed, your permit application as submitted will be denied.
 When a permit application is denied, you must make the necessary corrections and resubmit the application.
 Staff will post deficiencies online for your convenience.

 During the entire construction phase, all permits must be placed in a window or other prominent place at the project site and a copy of the county-approved building plans and related documents must be maintained at the site.